Read all about Sherwin Williams Sea Salt, plus see 23 real homes that use it!

-Remember that photos on a computer screen are in no way a substitute for seeing a real sample on your own wall, but I think it can be really helpful to at least rule colors “in” to buy samples for, or “out” to just scratch completely.
+Remember that pics on a computer screen are in no way a substitute for seeing a real sample on your own wall, but I think it can be really helpful to at least rule colors “in” to buy samples for or “out” to just scratch completely.

-Let’s just start this party started with an example of Sherwin Williams Sea Salt that will make your eyes pop straight outta yo head.
-Graphic, sorry…but this kitchen is O-to-the-M-to-the-GREAT, right?
+Let’s just get this party started with an example of Sherwin Williams Sea Salt from Vintage South Development that will make your eyes pop straight outta yo head.
+Graphic, sorry…but this kitchen is O-to-the-M-to-the-G, right?

 Cabinet color?
 Sea Salt, friends.